Adjust the hearing instruments using a smart phone, tablet, or handheld device.

 iPhone®, iPad®, and Android™ developers are working with hearing aid manufacturers to create seamless connectivity between hearing aids and smartphones.
 This will give hearing aid users the ability to adjust their instruments' settings using Apps on an iPhone, iPad, or Android powered device.
 For an update on how the new iOS7 takes us one step closer to "made for iPhone" hearing aids, click here.

 The GN ReSound LiNX™ is the first hearing aid to earn the "made for iPhone" label.
 This means that the audio from an iPhone can be directly transmitted to both hearing aids without the use of a streamer.
-For more information, including when the LiNX™ will be available for purchase, click here.
+For more information, click here.

 Currently, many hearing aid manufacturers offer smartphone APPs for their devices.